laipn/company-questions/README.md

 ## Management Culture

-> [!IMPORTANT]
-> For large companies only
->
-> Don't ask management questions for small companies as there is a good chance it will hurt your hiring chances

-Questions:

-1. What is your company's mission statement and/or its core values?
+**Question** (Large companies): What is your company's mission statement and/or its core values?
 Either implicit or explicit.

-2. Do you believe in that mission or those core-values?
+**Solutions**:

+- Yes
-3. Can you give an example of how management employed these values in the past?
+  - Follow up: Can you give an example of how management employed these values in the past?
+- No
+  - WHy not?

+**Alternatively** (Medium companies): Does your company do Q&As?
+Why or why not?

+**Solutions**:

+- Yes
-4. Can you give an example of an Q&A that resulted in an action taken by management.
+  - Follow up: Can you give an example of an Q&A that resulted in an action taken by management.
+- No
+  - Follow up: How does the company ensure ICs have input in executive decision-making?

+**Alternative** (Small companies): Under what scenarios would you quit the company?

+**Solutions**:

+- Company gets bought.
+  - Under what conditions would you stay with the company even if it were bought?
+See if people know why they are working here.
+- Company does something unethical
+  - What kind of ethical breaches would qualify?
+See if people working here have personal ethics.

 ## Technical Execution